weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Since F(a) = A, differentiation of (69) shows that G'(a) = I, the identity
 operator on R".
-By the inverse function theorem, there are open sets UU and Vin R", with a € U. such that G is a 1-1 mapping of U onto V whose inverse His also of class c”.
-Moreover, by shrinking U and V, if necessary, we can arrange it so that Vis convex and H'(x) is invertible for every x € V.
+By the inverse function theorem, there are open sets UU and Vin R", with a  \in  U. such that G is a 1-1 mapping of U onto V whose inverse His also of class c”.
+Moreover, by shrinking U and V, if necessary, we can arrange it so that Vis convex and H'(x) is invertible for every x  \in  V.
 230 PRINCIPLES OF MATHEMATICAL ANALYSIS

 (70)